DevOps-Gilde/Hackathon_IoTSap_Docs/05_ForwardSAP.md

-# 1. Introduction to forwarding to SAP
+# 1. Introduction to Forward to SAP

 You should now have Completed the Following things:
-1. Setup your Azure DevOps Organization/ Project
+1. Setup your GitHub Account
-2. Setup your Azure DevOps Repository
+2. Setup your GitHub Repository
-3. Setup your Azure DevOps Service Connection
+3. Setup your Starting Point
-4. Setup the Infrastucture

-Next you will deploy the code to your web application.
-The code we already created for you.
-The major task left for you is to create a pipeline based on the provided code.
+4. Configure IoT

+Next you will complete the part to forward information to SAP.
+The adjustments are done via portal.
+Login with the username you picked from the list.

-# 1. Configure forwarding to SAP
+# 2. Configure Logic App

-TODO
+TODO refer to previous article for logging in to Azure portal

+TODO Takover relevant steps from this documentation https://learn.microsoft.com/en-us/azure/iot-hub/iot-hub-raspberry-pi-web-simulator-get-started